A small-time coupling between $\Lambda$-coalescents and branching processes: The coupling

-\end{defn} In words, $\pi \lhd \pi^+$ on $[0,T]$, if the atoms of $\pi^+$ are those of $\pi$, time-changed by $r$, and multiplied in size by a (possibly non-constant and random) quantity not smaller than $1$.
+where $p_i\le q_i$, for each $i\ge1$ such that $t_i\leq T$. \end{defn} In words, $\pi\lhd\pi^+$ on $[0,T]$, if the atoms of $\pi^+$ are those of $\pi$, time-changed by $r$ and multiplied in size by a (possibly nonconstant and random) quantity not smaller than $1$.
 Observe that $r$ preserves the order of the atoms, almost surely.
 In our main applications, the form of $r$ will be rather simple.
 Furthermore, the processes $\pi$ and $\pi^+$ of interest will both have (countably) infinitely many atoms in any interval of positive length, almost surely, ensuring that $\{r(T)<\infty\}=\{T<\infty\}$, almost surely.

-Consider now $\pi$ and $\pi^+$ such that $\pi \lhd \pi^+$ on $[0,T]$ for some finite random time $T$, and both
+Consider now $\pi$ and $\pi^+$ such that $\pi\lhd\pi^+$ on $[0,T]$ for some finite random time $T$, and both

-One can then construct a coupling of $\Xi^{\pi}$ (with its label processes $\xi = (\xi_i(t),t\ge 0)_{i\ge 1}$) and $\Xi^{\pi^+}$ (with its label processes $\xi^+ = (\xi^+_i(t),t\ge 0)_{i\ge 1}$), by using the same collection $\{U_{i,j}\}_{i,j\in\N}$ of i.i.d.~uniform random variables to specify the levels participating in the resampling events in Definition \ref{D:lookdownlabel}.
-Due to $\pi \lhd \pi^+$ on $[0,T]$, the following result is obvious by construction:
+One can then construct a coupling of $\Xi^{\pi}$ [with its label processes $\xi= (\xi_i(t),t\ge0)_{i\ge1}$] and $\Xi^{\pi^+}$ [with its label processes $\xi^+ = (\xi^+_i(t),t\ge0)_{i\ge1}$], by using the same collection $\{U_{i,j}\}_{i,j\in\N}$ of i.i.d. uniform random variables to specify the levels participating in the resampling events in Definition~\ref{Dlookdownlabel}.
+Due to $\pi\lhd\pi^+$ on $[0,T]$, the following result is obvious by construction:

-\begin{lemma} If $\pi \lhd \pi^+$ on $[0,T]$, then
+\begin{lemma} If $\pi\lhd\pi^+$ on $[0,T]$, then

 \end{lemma}